Ghivetch

 Ghivetch (гювеч, /bg/, ghiveci, /ro/, güveç, đuveč / ђувеч /sh/, ѓувеч, /mk/) is a traditional Balkan autumn vegetable stew most closely associated with Moldova, where it is a national dish.
 It is traditionally cooked in an earthenware pot called a güveç.
 It is often made only with vegetables, though some versions include meat, fish, or poultry.
 The Washington Post in 1985 called it "one of the world's great vegetable melanges".
 Mimi Sheraton called it "really the last word in vegetable stews".

 Origins

-Ghivetch is known throughout the Balkans as a traditional autumn vegetable stew, but it is most closely associated with Moldova and Bulgaria.
+Ghivetch is known throughout the Balkans as a traditional autumn vegetable stew, but it is most closely associated with Moldova, Turkey and Bulgaria.
 It is a national dish of Moldova, where it is called ghiveci.
 It is a dish eaten by Danube Swabians.

 Ingredients

 Ghivetch is often made only with vegetables, sometimes as many as 40, but versions exist that include meat, fish, poultry and dairy.
 In the Western Balkans it is often consumed with rice.

 Mimi Sheraton, writing in the Wall Street Journal, described it as traditionally including "some pleasing pucker" from the inclusion of grape leaves or other sour ingredients such as sour salt, and paprika, either hot or sweet.